top of page

 Why SDOH Belongs in Every Pharmacy Workflow

-In pharmacy, SDOH manifest in ways that influence both clinical and operational outcomes.
+In pharmacy, SDOH manifests in ways that influence both clinical and operational outcomes.
 A patient living in a pharmacy desert may have to travel long distances to fill prescriptions, even with insurance.
 Another may struggle to access telepharmacy services due to digital health barriers.

 Although many link SDOH to the COVID-19 era, these influences have long shaped health outcomes.
 What changed was visibility.
-Today, pharmacist managers recognize that pharmacy teams often serve as the first and sometimes only point of contact for patients navigating social and economic barriers.
+Today, pharmacy managers recognize that pharmacy teams often serve as the first and sometimes only point of contact for patients navigating social and economic barriers.

 Dispelling Common Myths About SDOH in Pharmacy Practice

-A myth, as defined by Merriam-Webster, is “an unfounded or false notion.”
-In healthcare, such misconceptions hinder progress, interfere with clinical judgment, and lead to decisions that unintentionally deepen disparities.
+A myth, as defined by Merriam-Webster, is “an unfounded or false notion.”In healthcare, such misconceptions hinder progress, interfere with clinical judgment, and lead to decisions that unintentionally deepen disparities.
 When pharmacy teams operate based on myths about SDOH, they overlook opportunities to deliver person-centered care and reduce structural barriers.

-These myths often give rise to stereotypes, particularly ethnic, cultural, and geographic ones, that distort how patients are perceived and understood.
-A patient from a rural community may be labeled nonadherent rather than recognized as lacking transportation.
 A caregiver with an accent may be viewed as ineffective when the actual issue lies in the system’s failure to provide practical communication tools.
 When left unchallenged, these assumptions shape clinical decisions and determine whether trust is built or broken.

 Dispelling myths does more than correct misinformation.
 It cultivates critical thinking and strengthens cultural and structural humility, two essential skills for pharmacy teams working in diverse care environments.
-Through SDOH-focused training, pharmacist managers help minimize bias at the point of care and shift pharmacy culture toward greater equity.
+Through SDOH-focused pharmacy training, managers help minimize bias at the point of care and shift pharmacy culture toward greater equity.

 Training that reduces implicit bias through cultural and structural humility better aligns pharmacy practice with evidence-based, person-centered care.
 This approach improves health outcomes and prevents disparities from being reinforced through routine decisions, workflows, or benefit structures.

 Addressing myths requires intention.
 It is a foundational step toward eliminating the blind spots that affect how pharmacists engage with their patients, assess care gaps, and design inclusive pharmacy systems.
 Below, we examine three persistent myths that continue to affect pharmacy practice across all settings.
+By addressing these myths, pharmacy managers sharpen their team’s lens on equity and build systems that work for everyone.

-Myth #1: SDOH Is a New Concept
+Myth #1: SDOH Is a New Concept in Pharmacy

 Roles in Action: